 She also writes in her own “Life is Chemistry” blog, which aims to promote public awareness and understanding of chemistry in everyday life.
 For her research and social achievements she has earned the AACR Fellowship for Cancer Research in Angiogenesis, the American Brain Tumor Translational Grant, the National Cancer Center Fellowship, and honored with the “Women of Innovation Award” from the Connecticut Technology Council, USA.

 Julie is also serving as Human Resources and Content Manager of the organizing team of the Athens Science Festival.
-During the last year she has also been involved as a consultant for organizing Science Festivals in Thessaloniki and other cities in Greece, as well as in Cyprus.
+During the last year she has also been involved as a consultant for organizing Science Festivals in Thessaloniki, Patras and Cyprus.

 She perceives her role as a curator/programmer to be an active part of the community that communicates concepts to wider audiences.
 Driven by novel ideas; her curatorial practice explores the performativity of exhibition displays, audience participation and interaction, immersive environments, sound art, art – science and performance while she explores collaborative and alternative processes of interpretation through new media and site specification.